 Bedrooms are the last bastion of privacy; documenting them in the best light is must-do for design portfolios, real estate listings and vacation rentals.

 3 key ingredients for great bedroom photography:

 1. Organization.
 The closet is a huge deal.
 People are looking for spaces where keeping things organized and cleaning is not just easy, it’s effortless.
 Highlight features like built-in drawers and shelving.
 Of course if the closet is nothing to talk about, you may want to skip it.

 3. Soft lighting.
 There are different opinions about whether to use the lights in the room or not, but it really depends on what you’re looking for.
-If you want a warm feeling, I like to turn on all the lights, especially lamps.
+If you want a warm feeling, I like to turn on lights, especially lamps.
 However, if you’re looking for something more architectural, using a tripod with all natural light may be the best.
-I’m typically not a fan of flash for interiors because the light and shadows it casts look unnatural.
+I’m not a fan of flash for interiors because the light and shadows the cast look unnatural.